-Alderete Middle School focus is to ensure student growth in academic performanceby providing various opportunities for all children that includes all sub population to meet the Campus #071-907-042 January 29, 2021 10:34 AMAlderete Middle School Generated by Plan4Learning.com36 of 39Campus #071-907-042 January 29, 2021 10:34 AM challenging state academic standards.
+Alderete Middle School focus is to ensure student growth in academic performance by providing various opportunities for all children that includes all sub population to meet the challenging state academic standards.
 The following indicates targeted opportunities for all our students to meet high achievement based on their individual needs:

-- PLC's target all student subpopulation by collaborating and analyzing data therefore, creating opportunities that target students specific needs - Utilization of resources for every classroom - Structured tutoring programs across all core subjects that occurs before, during and after-school sessions.
-Saturday camps continuously support our students to work on meeting state standards. - Implementing a Response to Intervention period by providing strategies for students. - Professional Development to ensure high quality instruction through effective and appropriate opportunities to ensure a high impact on student growth.
-Train and implement the instructional methodologies to effectively support all students to include SPED, ELL, and migrant students. - Through research based and best practices selected programs and instructional methods will be used providing differentiate approach for students to meet state standards.
-(Example: Imagine Math, Shmoop University, tutoring programs, and computer assisted programs by utilizing computer lab) effectively - Guidance from counselors and presentations with opportunities to apply to real world experiences. - Celebration and recognizing students for their academic achievement. - Classroom libraries - Attendance initiatives - Leader in Me
+- PLC's target all student subpopulation by collaborating and analyzing data therefore, creating opportunities that target students specific needs - · Utilization of resources for every classroom meeting state standards.

+Structured tutoring programs across all core subjects that occur before, during and after-school sessions.
+Saturday camps continuously support our students to work on

+- Implementing a Response to Intervention period by providing strategies for students. - Professional Development to ensure high quality instruction through effective and appropriate opportunities to ensure a high impact on student growth.
+Train and implement the instructional methodologies to effectively support all students to include SPED, ELL, and migrant students. - Through research based and best practices selected programs and instructional methods will be used providing a differentiated approach for students to meet state standards.
+(Example: Imagine Math, tutoring programs, and computer assisted programs by utilizing 1-to-1 devices) effectively - Guidance from counselors and presentations with opportunities to apply to real world experiences. - Celebration and recognizing students for their academic achievement. - · Attendance initiatives - The Energy Bus